ignite/cli/docs/guide/nameservice/05-play.md

 }
 ```

+### Buy Name Transaction Details

+Look at the transaction details:

-The transaction contains only one message: `MsgBuyName`.
-The message `@type` matches the package name of the corresponding proto file, `proto/nameservice/tx.proto`. `creator` field is populated automatically with the address of the account broadcasting the transaction (local account `alice` has an address `cosmos1p0f...km5d`).
-Values of `name` and `bid` are passed as CLI arguments.
+- The transaction contains only one message: `MsgBuyName`.
+- The message `@type` matches the package name of the corresponding proto file, `proto/nameservice/tx.proto`.
+- The `creator` field is populated automatically with the address of the account broadcasting the transaction.
+- The local account `alice` address is `cosmos1p0f...km5d`.
+- Values of `name` and `bid` are passed as CLI arguments.

-After the transaction has been broadcasted and included into a block, the blockchain returns a response.
-Code `0` means the transaction has been processed successfully.
+After the transaction is broadcast and included in a block, the blockchain returns a response where `"code": 0` means the transaction was successfully processed.

 ```json
 {